-We are a parent and school educating organisation, teaching life skills and emotional wellbeing to children aged from 2-18 years old.
-We do this through stories, yoga, meditation and mindfulness.
-Unlike life coaching for adults, The Tranquil Treehouse® specifically addresses the needs and capabilities of children.
-Our programme has its roots in the latest neuroscience research, specifically neuroplasticity.
-It empowers students to create productive, peaceful and positive classrooms, as well as enabling the children to take these skills back home with them.
+We are a parent and school educating organisation, teaching life skills and emotional wellbeing to children aged from 2-18 years old and also supporting parents and schools.
+The Tranquil Treehouse® specifically addresses the needs and capabilities of children by teaching through stories, yoga, meditation and mindfulness.
+Our programme has its roots in the latest neuroscience research, specifically Neuroplasticity.
+When we teach our programme in a school setting, it empowers students to create productive, peaceful and positive classrooms, as well as enabling the children to take these skills back home with them.

 We tailor each Tranquil Treehouse® course to the individual child, family or educational facility, creating personalised and bespoke sessions to fit the needs of your children.
+We are so passionate about supporting parents/carers through our group and one-to-one coaching sessions as we know that to make deep lasting changes, we have to begin at home.
 We also offer teacher training on life-skills and the importance of emotional wellbeing.
-With over ten years' experience teaching in both primary and secondary schools as a qualified teacher and a certified children's yoga and mindfulness instructor, our founder has a wealth of knowledge to support children with their emotional wellbeing.
+With over ten years' experience teaching in both primary and secondary schools as a qualified teacher and a certified children's yoga and mindfulness instructor, our founder has a wealth of knowledge to support children and staff with their emotional wellbeing.

 We are based in the North-East of England and offer a variety of packages (both secular and Christian) to schools and other educational establishments.
 In addition, we currently offer private sessions for families, public classes for children and teens.